Samuromarin/DSMarket-Retail-Forecasting/README.md

 └── modelizacion.ipynb           # Sales forecasting model (XGBoost + skforecast)
 ```

 > **Note:** Interactive Plotly charts are not rendered on GitHub.
-Use the nbviewer links below to view the notebooks with all visualizations.
+Open the notebooks in Google Colab to view all visualizations.

 ---